bthrasher/TidyDataProject/CodeBook.md

 >These signals were used to estimate variables of the feature vector for each pattern:
 >'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 >tBodyAcc-XYZ
 >tGravityAcc-XYZ
 >tBodyAccJerk-XYZ
 >tBodyGyro-XYZ
 >tBodyGyroJerk-XYZ
 >tBodyAccMag
 >tGravityAccMag
 >tBodyAccJerkMag
 >tBodyGyroMag
 >tBodyGyroJerkMag
 >fBodyAcc-XYZ
 >fBodyAccJerk-XYZ
 >fBodyGyro-XYZ
 >fBodyAccMag
 >fBodyAccJerkMag
 >fBodyGyroMag
 >fBodyGyroJerkMag

 Data
 ----
-The final dataset consists of data merged from seven sources:
+The final dataset consists of information based on a merger from seven data sources:
-* Variable data (two "X_" text files, test and train)
+* Measurement data (two "X_" text files, test and train)
 * Subject data (two "subject_" text files, test and train)
 * Activity data (two "y_" text files, test and train, and the activity_labels text file)

 Transformations
 ---------------
+Once the pertinent information from the datasets were merged, the mean values for each combination of subject and activity were calculated and tabulated.
+TIn addition, the activity codes were transformed into their corresponding activity names for improved usability.